AwesomesauceLabs/piglet-manual/index.md

 Both of these tasks are done with the `Animator.Play` method.

 ![](images/animator-controller-figure.png){#animator-controller-figure width="100%"}

+*Figure XXX: An example `AnimatorController` used for playing Editor-imported animation clips at runtime.
+An `AnimatorController` is a state machine used by the `Animator` component to determine which animation clip to play at any given time.
+Piglet creates a default `AnimatorController` asset called "controller" in the `Animations` subdirectory (C).
+This controller contains one state per animation clip (D) and two special states that are present in every `AnimatorController`: "Any State" (A) and "Entry" (B).
+For regular controller states, the link between a state and its corresponding animation clip is set by the `Motion` field (E).*

 Figure XXX shows an example script that plays a Mecanim animation clip as soon as Unity enters Play Mode.
 We start the animation by calling